HRC Foundation’s Inclusive Blood Drive, Festival and Speakers Forum!

 Inspire: We'll advocate for a deferral policy based on behavior instead of orientation.
 We'll also endorse proper guidelines for donations from transgender individuals, so that they are not refused based solely on gender identity.
 We'll also urge all groups soliciting blood donations to train staff members who must refuse donations to communicate these refusals sensitively, privately, and respectfully.

-Accompanying the blood drive will be an outdoor speaker forum and festival, featuring an engaging panel of expert speakers, educational materials about the goals of the event, tabling space for event supporters, food trucks and entertainment -- all as we collect blood from eligible donors.
+Accompanying the blood drive will be our outdoor Speakers Forum and Community Festival, featuring an engaging panel of expert speakers, educational materials about the goals of the event, tabling space for event supporters, food trucks and entertainment -- all as we collect blood from eligible donors.

 Councilmember John J. Duran has been an elected member of the West Hollywood City Council since 2001.
 He is one of the first HIV-positive gay elected officials in the United States and has initiated and co-sponsored numerous pieces of legislation that hold true to the City’s innovative identity and establish a model for other progressive communities.
 In 2010, his support helped to unanimously pass City Council Resolutions 10-3973 and 10-3974 in support of the FDA reconsidering its ban against gay and bisexual men donating blood.

 The American Red Cross will serve as our blood collection agency.
-The event will also bring together a number of highly regarded community organizations, including:
+The event will also bring together a number of highly regarded community organizations, including The City of West Hollywood, The Los Angeles LGBT Center, The Trevor Project, AIDS Project Los Angeles, The Gay Men’s Chorus of Los Angeles, Vox Femina, Banned4Life, Love Don’t Hate, and The Pop Luck Club.

 Our Corporate Sponsors